Donmclean/riko/README.md

         - **NOTE**: only valid for web and electron projects

     - `npm run test-jest`
         - Execute any jest tests.
 The default jest test directory is: `src/__tests__`.
-You can change this via the `package.json` if you wish.
+You can make any jest configurations changes via the `jestconfig.json`.

     - `npm run flow`
         - Executes flow to type check your js/jsx files.